davidshare/Burger-Builder/README.md

 # Burger-Builder
-A Udemy Course (React - The complete guide) Project by Maximilian Schwarzmüller
+A Project based on a Udemy Course (React - The complete guide) by Maximilian Schwarzmüller